georgeadamson/facade-script/readme.md

 When should the script be added to the page?

 - `now` - Immediately.
 Much like a standard script.
+Kinda pointless but useful when debugging.
 - `lazy` - When this element is scrolled into view.
 (Default)
 - `click` - When this element is clicked.